Special offer

 21. Critical care experience

-In a critical-care setting, nurses must be able to make quick decisions.
+In a critical-care setting, nurses make quick decisions.
 For example, if a patient’s oxygen level drops, a nurse must know exactly what to do.
-This makes critical care experience essential for ICU, CCU, MICU and other emergency department roles.
-Use phrases like “critical care experience highly desirable” and “previous critical care employment a must.”
+This makes critical care experience essential for ICU and emergency department roles.
+Use phrases like “critical care experience highly desirable” and “3 years critical care nursing experience required.”

-To assess this skill, review each applicant’s résumé carefully to determine if they have ICU or CCU experience.
+To assess this skill, carefully review each applicant’s resume to determine if they have ICU or coronary care unit (CCU) experience.

 22. Writing skills

 Documentation is one of the most important aspects of any nursing job.
-You may want to include this skill in your job description if you’re hiring a charge nurse or a nurse who will be involved with writing external reports.
+Include this skill in your job description if you’re hiring a charge nurse or a nurse who will be involved with writing external reports.

 23. Hospital experience

-Working in a hospital can be very different from working in an outpatient clinic, so it requires a different set of skills.
-For example, hospital nurses must answer patient call lights and resolve conflicts with visitors.
-Consider including this skill in your job description if you’re hiring for a high-level hospital position.
+Working in a hospital can be very different from working in an outpatient clinic, and it requires a different set of skills.
+For example, hospital nurses attend to ongoing patient needs at the bedside and may complete different bedside procedures.
+Consider including this skill in your job description if you’re hiring for a hospital setting position.

 Before you make a hiring decision, verify each candidate’s employment history to ensure they have the required hospital experience.